rpy2/rpy2/doc/source/graphics.rst

-As can already be observed in the examples with :class:`GeomSmooth`, several *geometry* objects can be added on the top of eachother in order to create the final plot.
+As can already be observed in the examples with :class:`GeomSmooth`, several *geometry* objects can be added on the top of each other in order to create the final plot.
 For example, a marginal *rug* can be added to the axis of a regular scatterplot: